gregfullard/ArgillaDemo/src/node/node-drone-app/node-drone-app-readme.md

-This is a demonstration application for NodeJS
+This is a Drone demonstration  application for NodeJS

-It starts up a simple server running a Hello world HTTP service
+It starts up a simple server running an HTTP service that launches the drone

+Note: For basics safety purposes, the call to actually launch the drone is commented out as a default

 # Prerequisites
 * Node